modmasterecho/Dynamic-Surface-Tension/README.md

 - Numerical solution of the Ward-Tordai integral equation
 - Fitting experimental surface tension data to theoretical models
 - Analyzing dynamic surface tension measurements
+- Looking for possible extensions of the Ward Tordai Model to take ad-/desorption barriers into account

 ## Project Structure